evenstar1111/movie-info-app/README.md

 This app uses THE MOVIE DATABASE API (TMDB API) to show movies, tv shows and also enables searching for tvs, movies, persons & collections.

-I just learned basics of next js, and wanted to try out it's features.
-So, I decided to build this simple app.
-And the code is not very optimized , well structured and might have plenty mistakes.
-But I will try to make it better eventually.

 To use this code, clone it and add '.env.local' file to project root directory and set the 'KEY' Eenvironment Variable.
 Which should look like - <br /><br />

 ```